-42 If one does dissect these differences, one finds many important theological, the matic and literary similarities between the Fourth Gospel and the Book of Revelation, which would be hard to explain without identity of authorship, as documented by Henry Swete, Apocalypse of St. John, cxx-cxxx, and by Isbon Beckwith, The Apocalypse of John, 353-62.
-It is also clear that, from the earliest times, many 2nd century literary sources treated the Fourth Gospel, Book of Revelation and First Letter of John as one 'corpus' of sacred scripture ascribed to John the apostle, cf. Charles Hill, The Johannine Corpus, 470-75.
+&lt;sup>75 If one does dissect these differences, one finds many important theological, thematic and literary similarities between the Fourth Gospel and the Book of Revelation, which would be hard to explain without identity of authorship, as documented by Henry Swete, Apocalypse of St. John, cxx-cxxx, and by Isbon Beckwith, The Apocalypse of John, 353-62.
+It is also clear that, from the earliest times, many 2nd century literary sources treated the Fourth Gospel, Book of Revelation and First Epistle of John as one 'corpus' of sacred scripture ascribed to John the apostle, cf. Charles Hill, The Johannine Corpus, 470-75.

-43 A good example of the redactor's work of enculturation can be mentioned here: in the Book of Revelation, it is the divine angel that reveals what will happen in the future (Rev 1,1; 22,6; cf. 2,7.11.17.29; 3,6.13.22.), whereas in the Gospel the same task will be fulfilled by the 'Spirit of Truth' (Jn 16,13-14).
-As their prophetic function is exactly the same, the divine angel in Revelation can be identified with the promised Spirit of Truth.
+&lt;sup>76 A good example of the redactor's work of enculturation can be mentioned here: in the Book of Revelation, it is the divine angel that reveals what will happen in the future (Rev 1,1; 22,6; cf. 2,7.11.17.29; 3,6.13.22.), whereas in the noted above, the author had previously refused the services of this scribal redactor in the correction of his Book of Revelation, in order to preserve its original style, tight structure and dense content.